samoliver3/capstone-STRIP-AI/README.md

 ### The Data

-The dataset provided by the Mayo Clinic contains over a thousand high-resolution whole-slide digital pathology images.
+The dataset provided by the Mayo Clinic contains over a thousand high-resolution whole-slide digital pathology images, and the whole dataset represents about 400 GB of data.
 Each slide depicts a blood clot from a patient that had experienced an acute ischemic stroke.
 The dataset contains roughly a 2:1 ratio of CE to LAA blood clots.
 Some patients have multiple representations of blood clots in the dataset, and there are 11 different clinics that have contributed to the image registry.

 ![metadata](./images/metadata.png)